muodov/blog/_posts/2015-10-21-3rd-party-cookies-in-practice.md

 There is one workaround though.
 If you really need to access cookies on another domain, just make sure that they are 1st-party.
 Essentially, it means **_redirects_**.
-So you can redirect user to a page to another domain, set the cookie there, and then immediately redirect him back.
+So you can redirect user to a page on another domain, set the cookie there, and then immediately redirect him back.
 This is not the best user experience, but it still works.

 Hope this will help someone.